 Would other enforcement authorities have an interest?
 If the misconduct involves several jurisdictions, the company could expect other authorities to pick up the case.
 The sanctions programs of the World Bank and other multilateral development banks could be triggered.
 Before revealing the issue to the U.S. government, companies should consider the broader implications.

-Disclosure has led to tangible benefits for several companies, like Bizjet and Ralph Lauren (though this article calls into question the benefits of disclosure in Ralph Lauren).
+Disclosure has led to tangible benefits for several companies, like Bizjet and Ralph Lauren.
 Nonetheless, those making the decision should be aware of all implications before taking this path.
 Ultimately the decision will relate to a company’s own risk tolerance.
 Some are more willing to take chances than others.
 One thing is for certain: whether or not a company chooses to disclose, it should conduct a credible and independent internal review and remediate compliance weaknesses that led to the problem in the first place.

 The opinions expressed in this post are those of the author in his or her individual capacity and do not necessarily represent the views of anyone else, including the entities with which the author is affiliated, the author`s employers, other contributors, FCPAméricas or its advertisers.
 The information in the FCPAméricas blog is intended for public discussion and educational purposes only.
 It is not intended to provide legal advice to its readers and does not create an attorney-client relationship.
 It does not seek to describe or convey the quality of legal services.
 FCPAméricas encourages readers to seek qualified legal counsel regarding anti-corruption laws or any other legal issue.
 FCPAméricas gives permission to link, post, distribute or reference this article for any lawful purpose, provided attribution is made to the author and to FCPAméricas LLC.